With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreChristus Saint Frances Cabrini Hospital is a mental health clinic in Rapides Parish, Louisiana, located at 3330 Masonic Drive, 71301 zip code.
-Christus Saint Frances Cabrini Hospital offers hospital inpatient treatment.
-Christus Saint Frances Cabrini Hospital provides psychotropic medication, cognitive behavioral therapy and activity therapy to adults and young adults.
-Christus Saint Frances Cabrini Hospital also supports people with HIV or AIDS, people with traumatic brain injury and people with PTSD.
-Some other services provided by Christus Saint Frances Cabrini Hospital include suicide prevention services, case management and family psychoeducation.
+Learn MoreChristus Saint Frances Cabrini Hospital is one of mental health facilities in Rapides Parish, Louisiana, located at 3330 Masonic Drive, 71301 zip code.
+Christus Saint Frances Cabrini Hospital provides hospital inpatient treatment.
+Christus Saint Frances Cabrini Hospital provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to adults and young adults.
+Christus Saint Frances Cabrini Hospital also supports people with traumatic brain injury, people with HIV or AIDS and people requiring dual diagnosis treatment.
+Additional services provided at Christus Saint Frances Cabrini Hospital include suicide prevention services, intensive case management and chronic disease/illness management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.